dsoumay/photon/content/en/docs/administration-guide/managing-packages-with-tdnf/standard-syntax-for-tndf/commands.md

 	tdnf clean all
 	Cleaning repos: photon photon-extras photon-updates
 	Cleaning up everything

+You can use this command to clean all configured repositories.

+You can also use the following sub-commands or arguments to clean specific files:

+`metadata`: This sub-command cleans up downloaded metadata from the repositories.

+`dbcache`: This sub-command cleans up metadata generated from `libsolv`

+`packages`: This sub-command removes downloaded packages from the cache.

+`keys`: This sub-command removes downloaded keys from the cache.

+`expire-cache`: This sub-command removes the cache expiry marker.
+This triggers a download of metadata on the next action that needs them.

 **distro-sync**: This command synchronizes the machine's RPMs with the latest version of all the packages in the repository.
 The following is an abridged example: